Gov. Beshear announces 10 confirmed storm-related deaths in Kentucky

 FOX23 News at 9 p.m.

-FRANKFORT, Ky., (KBSI) – Gov. Andy Beshear said Wednesday that 10 deaths in Kentucky have been confirmed as a result of recent winter storms.
+FRANKFORT, Ky., (KBSI) — Gov. Andy Beshear said at least 10 people in Kentucky have died as a result of severe winter weather as dangerously cold temperatures continue across the state.

 • A 62-year-old man in Pulaski County